As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 - Consistency is the key – You can become famous with a blog…as long as you are consistent and hang in there for at least two years.
 People like Fred Wilson and Rand Fishkin have proven it works.

-- Proven business model – We will discuss the monetization of a blog in a section below, so it will suffice to say that a blog run right will make you profit, which is important to running a business.
+- Proven business model – We will discuss the monetization of a blog in a section below, so, for now, it will suffice to say that a blog run right will make you profit, which is important to running a business.

 Great blog content is made of these 3 things